(This page revised June 12, 2018)

 A button-filling mid-line pen model produced by Parker during the latter part of the 1930s, probably so named to promote the value of its partially transparent Television ink-view section.
 See the illustration below (section deeply ambered).
 See also Visulated.

-A series of pens made by Wahl from c.
+1 (Tempoint Pen Company) A pen manufacturing company located in New York City; flourished in the 1910s.
+The only contemporaneous reference I have found for Tempoint is a 1918 listing in White-Orr’s Reference Register; the company appears not to have survived past that date.
+2 A series of pens made by Wahl to designs acquired from the Tempoint Pen Company c.
 1918 (about the time Wahl acquired the assets of the Boston Pen Company) to c.
 1921.
-A design apparently acquired from Boston, the Tempoint exists in both eyedropper-filling (illustrated below) and lever-filling versions.
+Tempoint pens exist in both eyedropper-filling (illustrated below) and lever-filling versions.
 The Tempoint was probably discontinued as Wahl concentrated on increasing production and marketing of its own contemporaneous Wahl Pen.
-See also Boston, Wahl-Eversharp, Wahl Pen.
+See also Wahl, Wahl Pen.

 A case for a mercury oral thermometer, made to resemble a pen and often included as part of a doctor’s set with a pen and a mechanical pencil.
 Although its clip is of high quality and resembles that on Sheaffer’s pens, the thermometer case shown here was made by an unknown maker.
 See also doctor’s pen.

 |thermoplastic||Describes a plastic (resin) material that is solid at ordinary temperatures and softens when heated; many thermoplastics are suitable for injection molding.
 Celluloid, polystyrene, and acrylics are thermoplastics.
 See also thermosetting.|